-The first thing to check is that water is available to the washing machine -
+Make sure water is available to the washing machine

 - Carefully pull the washing machine out (What’s the best way to pull a washing machine out?)